RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT TeamName, COUNT(*) as TotalMatches FROM Plays GROUP BY TeamName ORDER BY TotalMatches DESC;
 ```

 This advanced query is a SELECT statement that uses the GROUP BY clause in conjunction with an aggregate function, COUNT(), and orders the results using ORDER BY.
 It demonstrates the ability to group data and calculate aggregate values.
-This query calculates the total number of matches played by each team, giving us a clear picture of team activity.
-Teams are grouped and ordered by the total number of matches they've played, descending from the most active team.
-This helps in analyzing team participation across events.
+This query calculates the total number of matches played by each team.

 ##### Average Attendance of Matches for Each Venue: